Overcoming Jealousy In Relationships To Strengthen Bonds

 Negative effects of jealousy

 Jealousy is commonly considered to be a negative trait.
 One study observed that those who display jealous behaviors are seen as "neurotic, socially anxious, rigid, and hostile" by others.
 Researchers theorize that possessive and anxious jealousy serve the person experiencing them more than the relationship.
-Possessive and anxious jealousy arise from suspicions that have no evidence supporting them and have the potential to significantly disrupt the balance of trust in a relationship.
+Possessive and anxious jealousy arises from suspicions that have no evidence supporting them and have the potential to significantly disrupt the balance of trust in a relationship.

 Trust and jealousy are inherently linked.
 Research suggests that jealousy increases as certainty in the strength of a relationship falls.
 Diminished trust is central to the harmful effects of jealousy.
 Low trust in a relationship can introduce concerns related to intimacy, quality time, and the ability of each partner to be confident in the future of their relationship.